 Do I Have To Do Letter Of The Week To Teach Letters?

 Absolutely not.
 When we talk about the letter of the week in research, what we are talking about is spending all week focused only on that letter instead of seeing how that letter works with other letters.
 That isn’t beneficial for children who are starting the process of formal literacy learning.
 That said, when it became popular to trash letter of the week, we threw the proverbial baby out with the bathwater.
-When children are ready to start learning letter sounds explicit, that’s exactly what we need to do be explicit and systematic.
-We don’t need to subscribe to an outdated letter of the week, but we do need to spend time introducing each letter by itself.
+When children are ready to start learning letter sounds explicitly, that’s exactly what we need to do be explicit and systematic.
+We don’t need to subscribe to an outdated letter of the week, but we do need to spend a small amount of time introducing each letter by itself.
 In PreK, I see my role as the opening act, and I don’t expect my students to leave my class with a mastery of all 44 phonemes.
-I expect they will leave knowing some, and more importantly, being familiar that letters make specific sounds so when they are reintroduced to them in kindergarten, they have some prior knowledge to attach this to.
+I expect they will leave knowing some, and more importantly, being familiar and confident that letters make specific sounds so when they are reintroduced to them in kindergarten, they have some prior knowledge to attach this to.

 Letter Sounds Activities for PreK and Kindergarten